HunorMarton/svg-tutorial/src/content/svg/clip-path.md

 ---
-day: 5
+day: 6
 title: How to use clip-path with SVG
 component: DecorationWithClip
 description: In this example we draw a Christmas Ornament with a decorational motif on the side of it with SVG and learn how to clip-path.
-previous:
-  title: House
-  link: house
 next:
-  title: How to Draw Basic Paths with SVG
+  title: How to use the transform property of SVG elements
-  link: basic-path
+  link: transform
 ---

 This ornament is the same as we drew on [the first day](/svg/basic-shapes), except it has a motif on its side defined as a polyline.
 By default, the polyline wouldn’t match the edge of the circle shape.
 Without clipping this motif would look like this: